Bragi3000/Bragi3000/README.md

 ![bragi-icon](public/bragi-icon.png)

+## Description

+On parties' people want to hear their favorite songs.
+The idea behind **Bragi 3000** is to give each person a chance to hear their favorite song.
+This is achieved by letting people battle with each other for their song to be added to the party playlist/queue.
+These battles should be simple and fun and the winner's song gets added.
+One example for such a game is tic tac toe and could be changed to a different game.
+The song of the loser will be discarded and be temporarily be banned from being added to the playlist/queue.

+## Finished Features
+- Firebase and Spotify authentication
+- Song controller ( shows current playing song on spotify and can pause/resume it )
+- Song selector ( allows users to search and select a song they want to battle for )
+- MiniGame ( tic tac toe as a way to battle for which song gets added )

+## Planned Features
+- Landing Page
+- Adding song to playlist/queue and banning other song
+- Styling

 ## Folder Structure

 This project uses a specific structure to everything has a (semi-)logical place to be put.
 This structure contains the following folders:

 | Folder            | Description                                                          |
 | ----------------- | -------------------------------------------------------------------- |